stockphrase/no-silo/content/resources/hive/index.md

 # What is Hive?

-[**Hive**](https://canvas.dartmouth.edu) is an open-source repository containing notes, ideas, and questions about our course readings and class discussions.
+[**Hive**](https://dartmouth.enterprise.slack.com/) is an open-source repository containing notes, ideas, and questions about our course readings and class discussions.
 We will build this resource together as a class---sharing the work of interpreting, analyzing, and questioning the complex course readings we encounter.
 The "[hive mind](https://www.merriam-webster.com/dictionary/hive%20mind)" is capable of discovering and uncovering far more than any one individual.
 With luck, Hive will become a central resource in our class discussions and an indispensable aid to you as you craft your essays.

+Hive is a Slack workstation; you will all receive an invitation to join the workstation at the beginning of the term.

 ## How to contribute

-You might contribute to the Hive by doing some of the following tasks:
+You might contribute to Hive by doing some of the following tasks:

-- Help create a simplified version of the text's argumentative structure by presenting an ordered list of claims, reasons, and evidence.
+- Help create a simplified version of the text's argumentative structure by presenting an ordered list of claims, reasons, and evidence in the Google Doc associated with each reading.

 - Ask a question about a difficult passage in the text or offer an answer to one posed by another student.